-- Losses in transit will be captured for all GHSC-PSM-controlled segments, including shipments from suppliers to RDCs, suppliers to customers, and RDCs to customers. - Numerator: Losses due to theft, damage, and other causes are reported through the continual improvement incident reporting system.
-Incident reports include the task order, loss value, and description of loss circumstances, including type of loss and loss location. - Denominator: The total value of product delivered during the quarter is tracked in the order fulfillment module of ARTMIS.
+- Losses in transit will be captured for all GHSC-PSM-controlled segments, including shipments from suppliers to RDCs, suppliers to customers, and RDCs to customers. - Numerator: Actual value of losses due to theft, damage, and other causes are reported through the continual improvement incident reporting system.
+The Insurance Claim Reimbursement Tracker distills the continual improvement incident reporting system (AssurX) to track incidents where product loss was determined to have occurred in GHSC-PSM custody with the value of loss exceeding \$500.
+The Quality Improvement team updates the tracker weekly with quality assurance determinations, loss values, and incident status. - Denominator: The total value of product delivered during the quarter is tracked in the order fulfillment module of ARTMIS.
 Average daily inventory balance for storage sites is available in ARTMIS through the Kuehne + Nagle LMIS. - At the aggregate IDIQ-level, the denominator is equal to the sum of the RDC average inventory balances and delivery totals for task orders that reported a loss.
 It may not include the sum of all GHSC-PSM-controlled global inventory and/or deliveries.
-For instance, if losses were reported in TO1 storage and a TO3 delivery, the denominator at the IDIQ level will be equal to the sum of the TO1 average inventory balance and the total value of deliveries for TO3.
+For instance, if losses were reported in TO1 storage and a TO3 delivery, the denominator at the IDIQ level will be equal to the sum of the TOI average inventory balance and the total value of deliveries for TO3.